alronz/b2c-database-selection/Redis/Basic Features/commands.md

 (integer) 10
 ````

-GETRANGE & SETRANGE are similar to substr and replace functions in javascript which get or set a substring stored in a key based on a particular range.
+"GETRANGE,SETRANGE" are similar to substr and replace functions in javascript which get or set a substring stored in a key based on a particular range.

 ````
 redis> SET mykey "This is a string"
 OK
 redis> GETRANGE mykey 0 3
 "This"
-redis> SETRANGE mykey 0 "Redis"
+redis> SETRANGE mykey 0 "That"
 (integer) 16
+redis> GET mykey
+"That is a string"
 ````
-Finally APPEND is used to appends a value to the end of a string if alreadys exists.
+Finally the "APPEND" command is used to appends a value to the end of a string if the string already exists.

 ````
 redis> APPEND mykey "Hello"